betterscientificsoftware/bssw.io/Articles/Blog/InclusiveLanguageCodeUpdateExample.md

 Apart from the practical aspects of changes to code, documentation, test data, etc., there was also effort required in getting all stakeholders to agree to the changes and support the work involved in completing it.

 When the teams began the work, the total effort and resources required to complete were not well known.
-The total effort only revealed itself as dominos began to fall.
+The total effort only revealed itself as dominoes began to fall.
 In addition, no new resources were allocated to complete the work.
 The teams had to forego other activities in order to prioritize and complete this work.

 ### Ben Liu and Ale3d

 <!-- the following remarks were reviewed for any classification issues by Paul Amala -->
-For Ben on Ale3d, a decisive moment came when a dependency project announced its plans to replace *master* and *slave* with *primary* and *secondary*.
+For Ben on Ale3d, a decisive moment came when a dependency project announced its plans to replace `master` and `slave` with `primary` and `secondary`.
-Within the [NNSA labs](https://www.energy.gov/nnsa/national-nuclear-security-administration), the terms *primary* and *secondary* are commonly associated with the major components of a [thermonuclear weapon](https://cgsr.llnl.gov/content/assets/docs/CGSR_NW101_Policy_Wonks_11-04-21_WEB_v5.pdf?#page=19).
+Within the [NNSA labs](https://www.energy.gov/nnsa/national-nuclear-security-administration), the terms `primary` and `secondary` are commonly associated with the major components of a [thermonuclear weapon](https://cgsr.llnl.gov/content/assets/docs/CGSR_NW101_Policy_Wonks_11-04-21_WEB_v5.pdf?#page=19).
 Their presence is often accompanied by classified information handling requirements.
-Although the terms *primary* and *secondary* are not themselves classified, using them as prolifically as *master* and *slave* have been used would present significant challenges in ensuring clean and clear separation between classified and unclassified information.
+Although the terms `primary` and `secondary` are not themselves classified, using them as prolifically as `master` and `slave` have been used would present significant challenges in ensuring clean and clear separation between classified and unclassified information.

-However, to be thorough Ben felt it was important to replace not only *master* and *slave* but also any instances of terminology that *derived* from them.
+However, to be thorough Ben felt it was important to replace not only `master` and `slave` but also any instances of terminology that *derived* from them.
-For example, in the source code `nslvs` (or even `ns`) might be used as a variable representing the number of slave surfaces or in a data file `M_tire` and `S_Road` might be used to indicate the tire object played the role of a master slide surface and the road object the role of a slave slide surface.
+For example, in the source code `nslvs` (or even `ns`) might be used as a variable representing the number of slave surfaces or in a data file `M_tire` and `S_Road` might be used to indicate the tire object played the role of a `master` slide surface and the road object the role of a `slave` slide surface.
 Although automated tooling handled the *common* cases, to reliably replace *derivative* terminology required careful study and manual editing.

-1. *Where was the master/slave idiom used in the code?*
+1. *Where was the `master/slave` terminology used in the code?*

    > It was restricted almost entirely to our implementation of slide surfaces.
    > After discussions with numerous stakeholders, everyone agreed a suitable replacement was simply *Side A* and *Side B*.
    > That is somewhat specific to slide surfaces but nonetheless worked for all our cases.

 2. *Did your efforts exploit automated tooling or workflows to complete the changes?
-   Was it all sort of manual or maybe grep and sed scripts?*
+   Was it all sort of manual or maybe `grep` and `sed` scripts?*

-   > We use sed scripts to update the code and the manual.
+   > We used `sed` scripts to help update the code and the manual.
    > We didn’t use any compiler tools other than attempting a compile, failing, and fixing it (for the times when the scripts were incorrect).
    > An extensive pull request was used to identify additional (mostly comment and variable naming) changes.
    > A number of other developers on the team were very thorough in looking through this